akbashev/swift-chat/README.md

 curl -d '{"name":"Test", "id":"Some pregenerated UUID"}' -H "Content-Type: application/json" -X POST http://localhost:8080/yser
 ```

-it will return you a user info with an/the UUID.
+it will return you a user info with a/the UUID.

-3. Connect to room `'ws://localhost:8080/chat?room_id=room_UUID&user_id=user_UUID'` and start chating.
+3. Connect to the room with provided room id and user id `'ws://localhost:8080/chat?room_id=room_UUID&user_id=user_UUID'` and start chating.

 ## TODO:
 1. Check if actors are cleaned from memory when websocket disconnects.